Skip to main content

 ActionDefault Penalty

-Abandoning (using /arena leave during a match)-25 rating
+Abandoning (using /arena leave during a match) or Disconnecting-25 rating

 Viewing the Leaderboard